 - Certain medications

-What are My Treatment Options for Spider Veins in Sugar Land?
+What are My Treatment Options for Spider Veins at Hamilton Vein Center?

 Sclerotherapy can be performed in our Houston, San Antonio or Austin clinics and is the most common, widely performed treatment for the removal of spider veins.
-The treatment session takes around 45 minutes and is performed in the comfort and convenience of the Hamilton Vein Center.
+The treatment session takes around 45 minutes and is performed in the comfort and convenience of the our vein clinics.
 On average, 2-3 sessions are necessary, depending on the number of veins.
 Desired results are usually achieved in 4 weeks.
 Sclerotherapy is completely safe and you can return to normal activity immediately following treatment.

-Treatment is generally for pure cosmetic purpose and, therefore, not covered by insurance.
+Treatment is generally for a purely cosmetic purpose and, therefore, usually not covered by insurance.
 Sclerotherapy may be performed as a stand-alone procedure or in conjunction with treatments such as radiofrequency ablation (RFA) and phlebectomy.
 See our “Vein Treatments” tab to read more.